blog

 Brandon outlined one example of this technique using Amazon’s Lightning Deals.
 These deals are limited both in time and quantity, and create that sense of urgency that encourages customers to buy.
 “If you have a lightning deal going, if you can keep it around 80% claimed, that increases your conversion rate because people have a fear of missing out, or FOMO,” explained Brandon.

-It’s a good idea to keep reaching out to your customers to remind them what you’re offering.
+It’s also a good idea to keep reaching out to your customers to remind them what you’re offering.
 “Most people don’t email and reach out to their customers enough,” Steve revealed.
-“You might think that you’re bothering people with your emails and your texts, but every single email makes money.”

 Finally, even though it’s the biggest shopping time of the year, it’s also time to start planning your business’ future.
 November and December are the time to start thinking about your Q2 sales and ordering enough inventory to carry you through the beginning of the next year.
 This is particularly important with Chinese New Year coming up in February.
 It’s vital that production is completed and your orders are shipped before factories shut down for the holiday.